takelwerk/takelship/README.md

 FORGEJO__REPOSITORY__DEFAULT_PUSH_CREATE_PRIVATE: 'false'
 ```

-You can simply push a repo and it will be automatically created for you.
+You can simply push a repo and a personal repo will be created for you.
 The problem is: who is *you*?
+And you probably don't want personal repos anyway.

-Suppose you have a local git repo which you want to deploy as `testorg/testrepo` as the prefconfigured admin user to a takelship in `~/forgejo`.
+Suppose you have a local git repo that you want to deploy as `testorg/testrepo` which should belong to the prefconfigured admin user to a takelship in `~/forgejo`.
 You might do this:

 ```bash
 # start takelship